What types of organizations are eligible for grants?

 Are there any restrictions?

 - Generally, the Trust does not provide multi-year grants but applicants may be considered for up to two consecutive years.
+Applicants who have had two consecutive grants are welcome to reapply after waiting for at least one grant cycle.

 - The Trust generally does not fund endowments or annual campaigns.